What’s the WARN Act?

 Musk defended the layoffs soon afterward, saying all workers were provided three months of severance pay, which is 50% more than legally required.
 The lawsuit is ongoing, so it remains to be seen who the courts will side with.
 However, it shows what can happen when mass layoffs aren’t handled in the best way.

-Empire Resume will tell you what you must know about the WARN Act, including what companies must comply with.
+We’ll tell you what you must know about the WARN Act, including what companies must comply with.

 The Basics of the WARN Act